Pat Steir: Early years

 In 1962, the year she graduated from art school, Steir was included in a group show at the High Museum of Art in Atlanta, Georgia.
 In 1964, her work was in a show called “Drawings” at the Museum of Modern Art in New York.
 Her first one-person exhibition was at the Terry Dintenfass Gallery, New York, in 1964.
 During that time, she worked in New York as an illustrator and a book designer (1962–1966).
 Between 1966–1969, Steir was an art director at Harper & Row publishing company, New York.
-Around 1970 she became friends with Sol LeWitt, Lawrence Weiner, and other conceptual artists, and she made the first of many trips to New Mexico to visit Agnes Martin.
+Around 1970 she became friends with Sol LeWitt, Lawrence Weiner, and other conceptual artist, and she made the first of many trips to New Mexico to visit Agnes Martin.

 She rose to fame in the 1970s with monochromatic canvases of roses and other images that were X-ed out.
-The artist explained, “I wanted to destroy images as symbols.
+The artist explained, "I wanted to destroy images as symbols.
 To make the image a symbol for a symbol.
 I had to act it out―make the image and cross it out. …no imagery, but at the same time endless imagery.
-Every nuance of paint texture worked as an image.”
-Nothing from 1974, in the collection of the Honolulu Museum of Art, is an example of this phase of the artist's work.
+Every nuance of paint texture worked as an image."